CMU-Perceptual-Computing-Lab/openpose/doc/advanced/library_structure/library_extend_functionality.md

-OpenPose - How to Develop OpenPose
+OpenPose Doc - Advanced Doc - Library Structure - How to Extend Functionality
 ====================================

 If you intend to extend the functionality of our library: